ctrixcode/discord-webhook-manager/CONTRIBUTING.md

 Please take a moment to review this document to make the contribution process as smooth as possible.

+## Why Contribute?
+Your contributions are invaluable to the Discord Webhook Manager project!
+By contributing, you help us:
+*   **Improve and Expand:** Add new features, fix bugs, and enhance existing functionality.
+*   **Learn and Grow:** Collaborate with other developers and learn new skills.
+*   **Make an Impact:** Help create a better tool for Discord server administrators and users.

+We appreciate your time and effort, and we're excited to have you as part of our community!

 ## Code of Conduct

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project, you agree to abide by its terms.